-\ Scottish Universities Physics Alliance
+[†] Scottish Universities Physics Alliance.

 What we know for sure is that these objects do exist, and they are not too rare.
-After the early discoveries of massive, red, passive galaxies at $z \approx 1-2$ (e.g. Rosati et al. 1999; Daddi et al. 2000a,b, 2005), and their spectroscopic confirmation (e.g. Cimatti et al. 2004; van Dokkum et al. 2004; Whitaker et al. 2013), the search for quenched sources has been extended to $z \sim 3-4$ and beyond, necessarily basing the studies on photometric samples.
+After the early discoveries of massive, red, passive galaxies at $z \simeq 1-2$ (e.g. Rosati et al. 1999; Daddi et al. 2000a; Daddi, Cimatti & Renzini 2000b; Daddi et al. 2005), and their spectroscopic confirmation (e.g. Cimatti et al. 2004; van Dokkum et al. 2004; Whitaker et al. 2013), the search for quenched sources has been extended to $z \sim 3-4$ and beyond, necessarily basing the studies on photometric samples.

-In this paper, we use the best data available today to extend this search at the deepest attainable limits, in order to reliably detect and classify passive galaxies well above $z \simeq 3$ , when the age of the Universe was less than ~2 Gyr.
-The very definition of "passive" galaxy is clearly somewhat ambiguous.
-Very low levels of star-formation rate are hard to measure in cosmologically distant galaxies, and it is therefore difficult to establish whether a given object has a star formation rate (SFR) exactly equal to zero.
-Also, when the SFR is very low the choice of the adopted star-formation history (SFHs) in the fitting processes have an impact on the measured SFR itself.
-For instance, the popular exponentially declining star-formation histories do not reach a level of $SFR \equiv 0$ in finite time, and hence always yield a formally non-zero SFR.
-On the contrary, the SED-fitting technique that we introduce in this work yields by definition a value of SFR≡0 (see below).
-To solve this ambiguity it is customary to set a threshold on the specific SFR (sSFR, the ratio between SFR and stellar mass) of $< 10^{-11}$ yr-1 to identify galaxies where the SFR activity is effectively extremely low.
-We will use in the following the term "passive", or equivalently "red and dead", to identify such galaxies, that are the target of our analysis.
-We will not use the term "quiescent" that is also often adopted, as it is indeed also utilized to identify galaxies that follow a non-starburst, gentle secular accretion of gas with a mild but non-null level of SFR.
+In this paper, we use the best data available today to extend this search at the deepest attainable limits, in order to reliably detect and classify passive galaxies well above $z \simeq 3$, when the age of the Universe was less than ~ 2 Gyr.
+The very definition of 'passive' galaxy is clearly somewhat ambiguous.
+Very low levels of starformation rate (SFR) are hard to measure in cosmologically distant galaxies, and it is therefore difficult to establish whether a given object has an SFR exactly equal to zero.
+Also, when the SFR is very low, the choice of the adopted SFHs in the fitting processes has an impact on the measured SFR itself.
+For instance, the popular exponentially declining star-formation histories do not reach a level of SFR $\equiv 0$ in finite time, and hence always yield a formally nonzero SFR.
+On the contrary, the spectral energy distribution (SED)fitting technique that we introduce in this work yields by definition a value of SFR $\equiv 0$ (see below).
+To solve this ambiguity, it is customary to set a threshold on the specific SFR (sSFR, the ratio between SFR and stellar mass) of $< 10^{-11}$ yr-1 to identify galaxies where the SFR activity is effectively extremely low.
+We will use in the following the term 'passive', or equivalently 'red and dead', to identify such galaxies that are the target of our analysis.
+We will not use the term 'quiescent' that is also often adopted, as it is indeed also utilized to identify galaxies that follow a non-starburst, gentle secular accretion of gas with a mild but non-null level of SFR.